kengibson1111/go-stdlib/README.md

 Think of the variations possible with OEAP:
-(1) It uses an optional label with the message so that if the same public key is used to encrypt, you can verify the label and switch off the label for decryption.
+(1) It uses an optional label with the message so that if the same public key is used to encrypt different types of messages, you can verify the label and switch off the label for decryption.

 (2) It uses a random number generator from crypto/rand to make sure 2 encryptions of the same message with the same hash algorithm are different.